dylanawhite92/Group-Project-1/README.md

 * Loading wheel for when the API queries are loading.
 * Clear dead buttons
 * Improve UX for user clarity.
-* Form validation on all submissions.
+* Form validation on all submissions, including empty ones.
 * Chatbox, beautify formatting.
 Make dynamic, and not require refresh.
 * Collapsible divs in query listings, particularly jobs/events.
 * Change badges to say submit a message.